iPractice offers everyone:

-Author : Sam Saxton
+Reviewed by our psychologist : Sam Saxton

 Acceptance and commitment therapy (ACT) is a type of therapy that focuses on six different skills.
 It teaches you to take a more flexible approach when tackling the problems that you encounter in life.
 Are you interested to know how this type of therapy works?
 Read this article to learn more.

 - How can I find a good ACT therapist?